curvednebula/go-rust-perf-tests/README.md

 | Go          | 17.6s      | 4ms      | 55Mb      |
 | Rust        | 6.9s       | 0.8ms    | 45Mb      |

+TODO: The latest Rust implementation uses compact_str - a more efficient way to store strings directly on the stack instead of the heap.
+Go version needs to be updated with a similar solution.

 # Original Results

 ## Start 10 new tasks each millisec